MiauDona/MiBlocDeNotas/README.md

 ## Dependencies

-You need to have installed cargo and npm (or alternatives)
+You need to have installed cargo and npm (or alternatives).
+Also 'cargo install tauri-cli'

 ## Startup

 When downloading this repo, do 'npm install'.

 ## Develop